 They met at noon.
 Donning face masks, megaphones and dark clothing, the protesters arrived on Eastern Avenue.
 They organised via the encrypted messaging app, Telegram.
-Up until now, two similar rallies had been cancelled.
+Up until now, two similar rallies had been cancelled at the University of Sydney.
 Even the organisation of this protest stalled earlier in the week when its promotional Facebook event was taken down after the host’s account was reported.

 But a late-Winter downpour did not deter more than 50 Hong Kong students and recent graduates from rallying behind the five demands of protesters in Hong Kong.
 Across the Pacific, protests entered their thirteenth consecutive week in Hong Kong.